Skip to content

 What about pension contributions?

-Employer pension match is essentially free money.
+Employer pension match is an additional employer-funded contribution.
 A seemingly low salary can still make sense if pension match is generous — add it to the salary side.

 Related Calculators